zopefoundation/zc.recipe.testrunner/src/zc/recipe/testrunner/README.txt

 environment
     A set of environment variables that should be exported before starting the tests.

+initialization
+    Provide initialization code to run before running tests.

+relative-paths
+    Use egg, test, and working-directory paths relative to the test script.

 (Note that, at this time, due to limitations in the Zope test runner, the distributions cannot be zip files.
 TODO: Fix the test runner!)